murffious/FullStackMastery-Resources/README.md

 Jshint
 Emmet - code completion and snipppets

+INITIAL SET UP :
+INSTALLS

+Terminal (for linus users use Terminator for teh ideal experience APple has similar) Unix Commands - The termminal is where programmers live GUI are cool and great but you will need to get used to useing this great tool.
+Growing up all I rmember was run.exe such and such .
+So Windows or other OS is jsut a GUI for doing this command   Description pwd
+ls
+ls -a see hidden files like git ls -ll see who owns the file (if it ever errors messages give you that you don't have that permission it may be wise to check what user owns it for example) cd [dir] mkdir [dir] rm touch cat cd ~ home root
+Git HUb or bitbucket

+vim  - sometimes your temrianl will jump to some weird looking screen it could mean you entered into VIM its like a text editor inside the terminal - good for making quick changes and adding commands/code to computer config files etc esc : wq

+nano
+ctrl x

+HTML - code validation W3

+ Getting oriented with Chrome
+ Google Dev tools (Also Mozilla )
+Copy the entire things by clicking copy outer html also can copy the enitre css document in a snese by useing CSS Steal extension and indivually by viewing each itme and its CSS also you can find some of the JS

+Network .
+XHR
+all the images
+scarpers
+source

+breakpoints
+console. (front end code only) remember the clear conosle siymbooll and persist logs so you get the logs even when chanign pages which can be useful

+10 Words you need to know well
+MVC
+IDE
+DOM way of representing objects that can be defined via HTML and then later to be able to possibly interact with through a scripting lanague like JavaScript.
+HTML tags are known as nodes on the DOM.
+It can be ordered like a family tree chart.
+Parents, children, siblings and so forth in a heirarchal order.
+So a ul would be the parent of the li and if it has 2 li then those are siblings.
+Decendants is a common word.

 Git or version control
-99% of the commands I actually use in dev on the job ( not implying this is what should be or is done by others or even is the best set at all just plainly what I happen to use and sure it will evolve) git add . git commit -m "my message here" git push
+99% of the commands I actually use in dev on the job ( not implying this is what should be or is done by others or even is the best set at all just plainly what I happen to use and sure it will evolve) git init (creates a folder for git version control .git) git add . git commit -m "my message here" git push